MASTG-TECH-0086: Method Tracing

 Intercepting Objective-C methods is a useful iOS security testing technique.
 For example, you may be interested in data storage operations or network requests.
 In the following example, we'll write a simple tracer for logging HTTP(S) requests made via iOS standard HTTP APIs.
 We'll also show you how to inject the tracer into the Safari web browser.

 In the following examples, we'll assume that you are working on a jailbroken device.
-If that's not the case, you first need to follow the steps outlined in Repackaging Apps to repackage the Safari app.
+If that's not the case, you first need to follow the steps outlined in Injecting Frida Gadget into an IPA Automatically to repackage the Safari app with the Frida Gadget.

 $ frida-trace -U -m "-[NSURL *]" Safari